MagnonGames/DTile/README.md

 ## DTile is in Alpha
-DTile is using some of the latest cutting edge features of the web-platform and therefore is only functional in Chrome right now.
-It's also not really super stable, though you can certainly play around with it or even use it for a game if your feeling daring.
+DTile is using some of the latest cutting edge features of the web-platform and is only functional in Chrome right now.
+It's also not super stable, though you can certainly play around with it or even use it for a game if your feeling daring.

 ## Contributing
 We want to make contributing to DTile as easy and frictionless as possible.
 If